-- Completion of the following with a minimum grade of C: MATH 114 Calculus I MATH 221 Calculus II - Completed recommendations from instructors in the following courses: PHYS 140-140L or PHYS 141-141L Any other science course
+- MATH 114 Calculus I MATH 221 Calculus II - Completed recommendations from instructors in the following courses: PHYS 140-140L or PHYS 141-141L Any other science

 The Education Department ordinarily does not permit students to take courses concurrently with the student-teaching sequence.
 Students seeking deviations from this policy must complete a form requiring the approvals of the advisor, the appropriate program director, the department chairperson, and the dean.
 Student teaching requires application, which must be submitted to the appropriate advisor and approved by the program director, prior to registration for the student teaching semester.
-Completed Act 34 forms, Child Abuse History Clearance forms and FBI fingerprint clearances are required previous to receiving a field assignment.
-Students must comply with field and student teeaching application deadlines.
+Completed Act 34 forms, Child Abuse History Clearance forms and FBI fingerprint clearances indicating "no record" are required previous to receiving a field assignment.
+Students must comply with field and student teaching application deadlines.

+EDUC 113 3 cr.
 Reading-Research